trustoverip/tswg-did-method-webs-specification/spec/security_considerations.md

 ## Security Considerations

 Perfect protection from eavesdropping is not possible with HTTPS, for various reasons.
 However, URLs of DID documents and [[ref: KERI event streams]] SHOULD be hosted in a way that embodies accepted cybersecurity best practice.
-This is not strictly necessary to guarantee the authenticity of the data.
-However, it safeguards privacy, discourages denial of service, accords with a defense-in-depth mindset, aids regulatory compliance, and makes it easier to troubleshoot.
+Mind you, this **is not strictly necessary to guarantee the authenticity of the data**.
+However, there are several other reasons to stick to best practises around HTTPS and URLs, also for `did:webs`.

+1. it safeguards privacy,
+2. discourages denial of service attacks,
+3. accords with a defense-in-depth mindset,
+4. aids regulatory compliance,
+5. establishes backwards compatibility with `did-web`,
+6. and makes it easier to troubleshoot.

 How a URL is hosted should let clients fetch a DID document and a [[ref: KERI event stream]] with roughly the same confidence that's associated with properly implemented online banking.

 The fully qualified domain name of the [[ref: method-specific identifier]] is secured by a TLS/SSL certificate.
 The fully qualified domain name MUST match the common name used